jvazquez/hacker-rank-jv/new_year_chaos/README.md

 ```

 So that is why we've got a Dockerfile.
-Build with the provided makefile and run with the
-profile command
+To simulate hackerrank environment, build with makefile

+`make profile_image` to build the image
+`make run_profile_test` to run the profile of the test cases